sangyl23/Continuous-Time-Transformer/README.md

 ## How to train continuous-time transformer
 ***Note: In the following, let us use `your_path` to denote the directory where our project is located on your computer.***

-***Note: Since the training dataset is massive, and can not be fully uploaded to Cloud, a simplified demo is provided here to demonstrate how the code runs and to support migration into your project.***
+***Note: Since the training dataset is massive, and can not be fully uploaded to Cloud, a simplified demo is provided here to illustrate the code workflow and to support migration into your project.***

 To get started, please download `demo_dataset` folders from Tsinghua Cloud: https://cloud.tsinghua.edu.cn/d/b369c2aab6b445e7a067/.
 Then, extract them in `your_path`.